syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Styles.md

 }
 {% endhighlight %}

-The following screenshot shows the final outcome upon execution of the above code:
+The following screenshot shows the outcome upon execution of the above code:

 ![](SfDataGrid_images/BorderCustomization_None.png)

 ## Header border color customization

-The SfDataGrid allows customizing the header border color for different `DataGridStyle.GridLinesVisibility` by writing a custom style class deriving from `DataGridStyle`, and assigning it to the [SfDataGrid.GridStyle](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GridStyle.html) property.
+The data grid customizes the header border color for different `DataGridStyle.GridLinesVisibility` by writing a custom style class deriving from `DataGridStyle`, and assigning it to the [SfDataGrid.GridStyle](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GridStyle.html) property.
 Override the `GetHeaderBorderColor` method in the custom style to customize color of the column header and row header.

 To customize the header border color by writing a custom style, follow the code example: